 Heather Rusk wrote the first draft White Paper on the Preferential Ridings Proportional PRP system.
 She put together all the concerns and suggestions of the many interested people as well as my own.
 We even met together with David Nash in Edmonton to learn about David’s important concern with votes of equal value and to share what we had in the White Paper at that time.

 Pierre Morvan was introduced to me by our mutual friend Jacqueline Vigneux, Yukon activist originally from Quebec.
 Following Quebec’s 2014 election, Pierre learned how the system works and applied the PRP system for a comparison to FPTP for the entire Quebec election results.
-Pierre sees his role as part of a “Think Tank” group to propose ideas devoted to political education of Canadians, especially with electoral change for a better democracy.
+Pierre sees his role as part of a “Think Tank” group to propose ideas devoted to political education of Canadians, especially with electoral repair for a more inclusive democracy.
 Political education of our own MPs is not excluded in his program, as he believes they would serve our Country better by truly representing the people who elected them ahead of partisanship to their Party.

 Sally Wright realizes the value of the inclusive Preferential Ridings Proportional system.
 She has joined me or led me in trying to raise awareness of the need for more truly representative democracy.
 We have attended meetings with our past and present Members of Parliament (MPs), Members of the Legislative Assembly (MLAs), Commissioner and Ombudsman.
 Inclusion of voters in democracy was considered to be a political question that nobody could deal with.
 Sally continues to be an advocate of the PRP system.
 Sally’s partner, JP Pinard, whose main interest is renewable energy, has often used his knowledge and computer skills to assist us.

 Sue Greetham realizes the value of community and the PRP system.
 With her background in sales, with success in standing for what she believes in, she is our present leader on this electoral system repair project.